 Kansas Daily Fantasy

 All sports fans will be glad to know that Daily Fantasy Sports have been legal in Kansas since May 2015, when Governor Sam Brownback signed the bill HB 2155 and officially legalized them.
-Thus, nowadays all licensed Daily Fantasy operators are legally allowed to accept Kansan players.
+Thus, nowadays all licensed Kansas daily fantasy operators are legally allowed to accept Kansan players.

 - We have a deep understanding of the Kansas gambling laws and follow the changes in the legislation and the activity of the Kansas Racing and Gaming Commission.